Skip to Main Content

 To read our ebooks online, all you need is a computer or mobile device with a browser.

-Please see our Downloading ebooks page for information on reading ebooks offline.
+Please see our Accessing ebooks page for information on reading ebooks offline.

 In the same way you reference a print book, with added information to show how you accessed the ebook.
 You can find examples and help at the University's referencing guides: